|

 What is PFE: the Programmers File

 Editor, written by Alan Phillips.
-Very good ASCII text editor
+Very good ASCII text editor for

-editor is no longer actively supported; use at your own risk.
+longer actively supported; use at your own risk.

 However, no program is perfect, and you always come across some